Additional domain properties

 |---|---|

-domain | This sub-section defines the authorization domain configuration. |
+domain | The authorization domain configuration section. |

-├─ path | Defines the location of the authorization domain configuration, either locally or as an HTTP/HTTPS path. |
+├─ path | Location of the authorization domain configuration file (local path or HTTP/HTTPS URL). |

-├─ reportNotReadyOnDomainRefreshError | When set to true, ADS reports as not ready if an error occurs during a domain refresh.Default value is false.
-For more details, refer to Healthcheck report on failed domain updates section. |
+├─ reportNotReadyOnDomainRefreshError | When true, ADS reports as not ready if domain refresh fails.Default: false For details, refer to the Healthcheck report on failed domain updates section below. |

-└─ startup | Configuration settings related to domain retrieval at service startup, including optional retry behavior. |
+└─ startup | Configuration section related to domain retrieval at startup. |

 domain: